blckink/Partydeck-Butler/README.md

+first rough draft.. not working yet and not styled etc 😅

 # Partydeck Butler

 Partydeck Butler is a browser-based tool that assembles PartyDeck handler packages (`.pdh`) from public game metadata.
 The application runs entirely in the browser and can be hosted via GitHub Pages.